durbanlegend/thag_rs/README.md

 ```bash
 rs-script -l
 ```
 This will start an interactive REPL session where you can enter or paste in a single- or multi-line Rust expression and press Enter to run it.
-You can also retrieve and optionally modify and expression from history.
+You can also retrieve and optionally edit an expression from history.
 Having evaluated the expression you may choose to edit it, and / or the generated Cargo.toml, in your preferred editor (VS Code, Helix, Zed, nano...) and rerun it.
-The REPL also offers a few houskeeping functions for the temporary files generated, otherwise being in temporary space they will be housekept by the operating system in due course.
+The REPL also offers basic housekeeping functions for the temporary files generated, otherwise being in temporary space they will be housekept by the operating system in due course.

 #### Revisiting a REPL expression from a previous session
 ```bash